WILDlife

 Each day starts with a Naturalist-led theme such as hiking safety, wildfires, Native American history, insects, etc. From there, the kids lead the way.
 We may go for a hike and observe vernal pools full of amphibian eggs, complete a water flow experiment while discussing water erosion, read a nature story, spend time in the creek searching for macroinvertebrates, learn how to build an emergency shelter, go foraging for wild edibles while discussing foraging safety and ethics, or play a nature game.

-Some of the biggest highlights from 2024:
+Some of the biggest highlights from Spring 2025:

 Spent numerous hours exploring the creek and playing outside